parcel-bundler/website/src/getting-started/plugin-config.md

 A filetype is specified by a glob which is matched against the _whole filepath_ (the _pipelines_ are matched in order of declaration), so you could use different plugins depending on the input/output filepath:

-- The globs for Transformers are matched against the asset (input) path.
+- The globs for transformers are matched against the asset (input) path.
-- The globs for Packagers and Optimizers are matched against the bundle (output) path.
+- The globs for packagers and optimizers are matched against the bundle (output) path.

 ### Extending configs